-Graphene (G) dispersion inside liposomal bilayers in aqueous solution
+Graphene (G) dispersion inside liposome bilayer in aqueous solution

-Homogeneous aqueous suspensions of graphene-loaded liposomes (LIPO-G) were prepared by sonication of graphite in the presence of liposomes.
-The exfoliation was monitored by UV-Vis absorption spectroscopy in the 200-800 nm wavelength range.
-The observed flat and featureless spectrum is typical for the exfoliated graphitic material,50 absorption from liposomes being negligible above 400 nm (see Fig. 1).
+Homogeneous aqueous suspensions of graphene-loaded liposomes (LIPO-G) were prepared through sonication of graphite in the presence of liposomes.
+The exfoliation was monitored via UV-vis absorption spectra in the 200-800 nm wavelength range.
+The observed flat and featureless spectrum is typical of the exfoliated graphitic material,50 absorption from liposomes being negligible above 400 nm (see Figure 1).

-Such an observation allowed the use of suspension absorbance at 660 nm as a measure of the concentration of exfoliated graphene loaded in the liposomal bilayer.
-The quantity of graphene was estimated from the absorbance at 660 nm by using the extinction coefficient (ε = 1390 mg-1 mL m-1) previously determined in water.
-50 With the designed protocol of graphene exfoliation and dispersion inside the liposomal bilayer, a yield of 15.6 \pm 1.0% in PBS ([G] = $0.161 \pm 0.010 \text{ mg mL}^{-1}$) and $13.2 \pm 0.4\%$ in Milli-Q water ([G] = 0.124 ± 0.010 mg mL-1) was obtained.
-Whereas a graphene entrapment efficiency of 1.9 \pm 0.1% of the investigated liposomes (i.e. [weight of G]/[weight of phospholipids]%) could be calculated in PBS.
+Such observation allowed to use the suspension absorbance at 660 nm as a measure of the concentration of exfoliated graphene loaded in the liposome bilayer.
+Graphene quantity was estimated from the absorbance at 660 nm by using the extinction coefficient (ε = 1390 mg-1 mL m-1) previously determined in water.50 With the designed protocol of graphene exfoliation and dispersion inside the liposomal bilayer, a yield of 15.6±1.0 % in PBS ([G] = 0.161±0.010 mg mL-1) and 13.2±0.4 % in milli-Q water ([G] = 0.124±0.010 mg mL-1) was obtained.
+Instead a graphene entrapment efficiency of the investigated liposomes (i.e. [weight of G]/[weight of phospholipids] %) of 1.9±0.1 % could be calculated in PBS.